Question: Some conservative preachers decry yoga as promoting sexuality. Do you think it does? And does that matter?

 The Origin and Spread of Tantra

 Tantra as we know it entered India in the fourth century, perhaps from Persia, and became a dominant village religion during the middle ages.
 It was primarily concerned with fertility and the powers of life.
 Only later did it become an esoteric practice.
 The Tantras are actually texts that “weave together” (which is what tantra means) spiritual and mundane ideas.
-It was not a system complete in itself but influenced Hinduism, Buddhist traditions in India and Tibet, Jainism, Islam, Sikhism, Kashmirian Shivaism, Daoism in China, and the Shintō tradition in East Asia.
+It was not a system complete in itself but influenced popular Hinduism, some Buddhist traditions in India and Tibet, Jainism, Islam in India, Sikhism, Kashmirian Shivaism, and Taoism in China.

-The Tantra movement emphasized the body as a microcosm of the universe and the abode of divinity.
-It was anti-ascetic and rejected orthodox Brahmanism.
+The Tantra movement emphasized the body as a microcosm of the universe and the abode of divinity, especially the divine feminine.
+Because it was anti-ascetic it was rejected orthodox Brahmanism.
 It embraced the realities of everyday life, including sex.
-Every woman became an incarnation of the goddess Shakti, the divine goddess.
-Men, too, had this divine feminine within them.
+Every woman became an incarnation of the goddess Shakti.
+Men, too, had this divine feminine within them because the power of Shakti (energy) was seen as residing in the body whereas the masculine Shiva (consciousness) was outside the body.

 Figurine of Buddha and Shakti in Yab Yum pose.